 How do I set it up?

 Below is a diagram representing one way to set up the experience.
 Participants start the experience together and the facilitator provides a basic overview of the activity.
 Then participants will move around to the various stations as they ‘walk’ in their character’s shoes.
 When everyone is finished, they reconvene with the facilitator for the debrief.

 Do I need to be trained to facilitate?

 You do not need to be trained in order to facilitate.
 Each training kit comes with a facilitator’s guide that anyone can follow.
-However, we suggest having a strong analysis of domestic and dating violence.
+However, we suggest having a strong understand of domestic and dating violence dynamics.

 How large of a group can this be facilitated with?